-- changes in governmental and commercial insurer reimbursement for our complete products and services portfolio, including the United States ("U.S.") Medicare reimbursement system for dialysis and other health care services, including potentially significant changes that could be enacted due to the announced intention of the Trump administration to continue its efforts to repeal and replace the Patient Protection and Affordable Care Act; - the outcome of government and internal investigations as well as litigation; - risks relating to compliance with current and future government regulations applicable to our business including, in the U.S., the Anti-Kickback Statute, the False Claims Act, the Stark Law, the Health Insurance Portability and Accountability Act, the Health Information Technology for Economic and Clinical Health Act, the Foreign Corrupt Practices Act, the Food, Drug and Cosmetic Act, and outside the U.S., the EU Medical Device Directive, the EU General Data Protection Regulation, the two invoice policy and the Tendering and Bidding Law in China and other related local legislation as well as other comparable regulatory regimes in many of the countries where we supply health care services and/or products; - the influence of commercial insurers and integrated care organizations, including efforts by these organizations to manage costs by limiting healthcare benefits, reducing provider reimbursement and/or restricting options for patient funding of health insurance premiums; - the impact of health care, tax and trade law reforms and regulation, including those proposed and enacted by the Trump administration in the U.S.; - product liability risks; - risks relating to our ability to continue to make acquisitions; - risks relating to our ability to attract and retain skilled employees, including shortages of skilled clinical personnel; - the impact of currency fluctuations; - potential impairment loss on assets in the Latin America Segment due to decreases in the recoverable amount of those assets relative to their book value; - our ability to protect our information technology systems against cyber security attacks or prevent other data privacy or security breaches; - changes in our costs of purchasing and utilization patterns for pharmaceuticals; - introduction of generic or new pharmaceuticals that compete with our products or services or the development of pharmaceuticals that greatly reduce the progression of chronic kidney disease; - launch of new technology that competes with our medical equipment and device businesses; - changes in raw material and energy costs or the inability to procure raw materials; - collectability of our receivables, which depends primarily on the efficacy of our billing practices and the financial stability and liquidity of our governmental and commercial payors; - our ability to achieve cost savings in various health care risk management programs in which we participate or intend to participate; and - the greater size, market power, experience and product offerings of certain competitors in certain geographic regions and business lines.
+- changes in governmental and commercial insurer reimbursement for our complete products and services portfolio, including the United States ("U.S.") Medicare reimbursement system for dialysis and other health care services, including potentially significant changes that could be enacted due to the announced intention of the Trump administration to continue its efforts to repeal and replace the Patient Protection and Affordable Care Act; - the outcome of government and internal investigations as well as litigation; - risks relating to compliance with current and future government regulations applicable to our business including, in the U.S., the Anti-Kickback Statute, the False Claims Act, the Stark Law, the Health Insurance Portability and Accountability Act, the Health Information Technology for Economic and Clinical Health Act, the Foreign Corrupt Practices Act, the Food, Drug and Cosmetic Act, and outside the U.S., the EU Medical Device Directive, the EU General Data Protection Regulation, the two invoice policy and the Tendering and Bidding Law in China and other related local legislation as well as other comparable regulatory regimes in many of the countries where we supply health care services and/or products; - Possible future disruptions in federal government agencies' operations and funding that could negatively impact regulatory approvals for our pharmaceutical products, medical devices and regulatory guidance; - the influence of commercial insurers and integrated care organizations, including efforts by these organizations to manage costs by limiting healthcare benefits, reducing provider reimbursement and/or restricting options for patient funding of health insurance premiums; - the impact of health care, tax and trade law reforms and regulation, including those proposed and enacted by the Trump administration in the U.S.; - product liability risks; - risks relating to our ability to continue to make acquisitions; - risks relating to our ability to attract and retain skilled employees, including shortages of skilled clinical personnel; - the impact of currency fluctuations; - potential impairment loss on assets in the Latin America Segment due to decreases in the recoverable amount of those assets relative to their book value; - our ability to protect our information technology systems against cyber security attacks or prevent other data privacy or security breaches; - changes in our costs of purchasing and utilization patterns for pharmaceuticals; - introduction of generic or new pharmaceuticals that compete with our products or services or the development of pharmaceuticals that greatly reduce the progression of chronic kidney disease; - launch of new technology, or advances in medical therapies, that compete with our medical businesses; - changes in raw material and energy costs or the inability to procure raw materials; - collectability of our receivables, which depends primarily on the efficacy of our billing practices and the financial stability and liquidity of our governmental and commercial payors; - our ability to achieve cost savings in various health care risk management programs in which we participate or intend to participate; and - the greater size, market power, experience and product offerings of certain competitors in certain geographic regions and business lines.